ITfoxtec/FoxIDs/docs/up-party-howto-oidc-identityserver.md

  3. Add the IdentityServer client's client secret value as the client secret
  4. Select show advanced settings
  5. Select use claims from ID token
- 6. Add the claims which will be transferred from the up-party to the down-parties.
+ 6. Add the claims which will be transferred from the up-party to the application registrations.
 E.g., email, email_verified, name, given_name, family_name, role and possible the access_token claim to transfer the IdentityServer access token
  7. Click create

 That's it, you are done.